ssea-lab/CLHHN/README.md

 ## Usage
 ### Datasets
-Our data has been preprocessed and is available at.
+Our data has been preprocessed and is available at [Dropbox](https://www.dropbox.com/sh/kiplsvwm1b64o5a/AABV17RsgwlLnqe4GNrDU7cBa?dl=0).
-You need to download the datasets folder and put it under the '/datasets' folder.
+You need to download the dataset files and put it under the '/datasets' folder.
 ### Train & Test
 Train and evaluate the model with the following commands.
 You can also add command parameters to specify dataset/GPU id, or get fast execution by dataset sampling.